SteveProkovas/AI-Assisted-Robotics-Kinematics-Software/README.md

 This project aims to develop an AI-assisted software tool to aid robotics engineers in defining and simulating the kinematics of robotic designs, specifically focusing on 6-DOF robotic arms.
 The software will accept CAD files (IGES and STL formats), compute forward and inverse kinematics, and generate simulated motion visualizations.

+### Robotics kinematics involves the study of motion without considering forces.
+1. It includes forward kinematics (calculating the position and orientation of the robot’s end-effector from given joint parameters)
+2. Inverse kinematics (determining the joint parameters that provide a desired position of the end-effector).
+3. Integrating AI into this domain can enhance the capability to solve complex kinematic problems more efficiently and adaptively.

 ## Features

 1. **CAD File Support**: Accepts IGES and STL files for the robot design.